satrioadii/se2_read_serial/README.md

-# API for satrioadi.com
+# API for To Do Serial Communication using Serialport.io

-Backend service for public in order to retrieve the data on my personal website (satrioadi.com).
+This project will help you to do serial communication with embedded systems such as Raspberry PI, Arduino, or STM32.
+Follow instruction below to try this on your own.

 ## Getting Started